7devv/custom-filter-plugin/README.md

  4. Upload to plugin install page https://apexcountertopsnw.com/wp-admin/plugin-install.php?tab=upload
  5. If making big changes to anything, it may be best to delete the plugin and upload the new version, instead of overwriting.

+## Remnants Inventory

+Please see [ADDINGPRODUCT.MD](/ADDINGPRODUCT.MD) for how to update the remnant inventory

 ## Usage

 After activating the plugin, you can use the shortcode `[custom_product_filter]` to display the filter and product grid on any page or post.